Frequently Asked Questions

 , and meet the prerequisite criteria for the course or have a qualifying placement score by taking an appropriate assessment test.
 Classes with no prerequisites require students to qualify for college admissions.

-Tuition is $76 per credit hour for those students qualifying for in-state tuition.
+For the 2016-2017 year, the in state, in county tuition rate is $86 per credit hour.
 There are additional charges for students classified as out-of-state.
-There is a $15 registration fee once per semester for each community college the student does dual enrollment through.
+There is also a $15 registration fee once per semester for each community college the student does dual enrollment through.
 (Tuition is subject to change)

 Chandler-Gilbert will drop off registration packets at participating high schools at the beginning of the semester, then the teachers will distribute the packets during the first week of classes.
-Students will turn in their completed packets 1-2 weeks after school starts, after which CGCC staff will come to the school to conduct on-site registration.
-If a student's packet is not submitted in that time, it is up to them to drop it off at our Admissions and Records
+Students will turn in their completed packets 1-2 weeks after packets are distributed, then CGCC staff will come to the school to conduct on-site registration.
+If a student's packet is not submitted in that time, it is up to them to drop it off at CGCC.

 Tuition can be paid in these ways: